 \subsubsection{Logistic Regression}

 Logistic Regression is a linear machine learning classifier, well suitable for handling categorical and numerical feature variables and capable of robustly predicting binary outcomes.
 Logistic Regression implies a log odds ratio which is an iterative maximum likelihood method to predict whether a given set of features belongs to a certain class.
-Logistic Regression follows the logistic function or sigmoid function to draw a decision boundary between the two classes, Landslide Susceptible area and Non-Landslide Susceptible area.
-For an uni-variate logistic regression, To state mathematically,
+Logistic Regression follows the logistic function or sigmoid function to draw a decision boundary between the two classes, Landslide Susceptible area, and Non-Landslide Susceptible area.
+For a univariate logistic regression, To state mathematically,

-Where, $y$ is target variable, $w_0$ indicates bias and, $w_1$ indicates the coefficient or weights of feature variable $x$.
-Logistic Regression is widely used in the domain of Landslide Susceptibility Mapping due to it's simple structure and effective performance for binary classification problems \citep{logistic}.
+Where $y$ is the target variable, $w_0$ indicates bias, and, $w_1$ indicates the coefficient or weights of feature variable $x$.
+Logistic Regression is widely used in the domain of Landslide Susceptibility Mapping due to its simple structure and effective performance for binary classification problems \citep{logistic}.